Brett-Tanner/Journal/2024/Oct_24.md

 - [] Add a way to upload splash images for LMS through frontend similar to seasonal site and have it automatically displayed,
   - except you'll need a way to mark them active/inactive/have multiple possible images on rotation
   - so probably make it more of a resource wrapping ActiveStorage rather than just automatically grabbing the latest image from a folder
+- [] In future will need a way for other orgs to bulk assign students to a class

 ### General